 Sruti's several profiles of the leading exponents of music and dance have been pathbreaking in the annals of Indian journalism, as have been its special projects to document the teaching methodology and stylistic characteristics of leading schools of dance and music.
-It is a veritable treasurehouse of in-depth knowledge of the many centres of excellence the kshetras which have served to propagate the classical arts of India.
+It is a veritable treasurehouse of in-depth knowledge of the many centres of excellence which have served to propagate the classical arts of India.

 Sruti has received a fresh impetus with the recent recasting of the Sruti Foundation resulting in the trust being headed by N.Sankar, Chairman of The Sanmar Group, and infusion of new professional expertise in the inclusion of V.Vaidyanathan and Sukanya Sankar.
 The new management has some exciting plans for the expansion of the magazine's reach, enhancing its visual appeal and introduction of new features, besides putting it on a sound financial footing.
 Some of these ideas are already being put into practice and the magazine has moved to a convenient, well-appointed location, with contemporary facilities in technology and connectivity.

 - Chairman of the Trust: N Sankar,the Chairman of The Sanmar Group, a US one million dollar multinational conglomerate, present in three continents, in chemicals, engineering and shipping.